Today I’m going to talk about partnership law in Tanzania.

 - Property that belongs to individual partners

-It is therefore important to determine which category property employed by the partnership belongs.
+It is therefore important to determine which category of the property employed by the partnership belongs.

 In MILES V CLARKE (1953) 1 ALL E.R 779 C carried on business as a photographer at premises of which he owned the lease for seven years from 1948.

-In 1950, he and M who was the freelance photographer entered into a partnership at which all the profits were shared equally.
+In 1950, he and M who was a freelance photographer entered into a partnership in which all the profits were shared equally.
 M brought with him his personal connection.
 The partners quarreled, and a dispute arose as to whether the following items constituted partnership property:-

 - The personal connection brought by each partner